arttuladhar/learn/content/Amazon Web Services/AWS Solutions Architect/07-Databases.md

 * Encryption cannot be removed.

 Network access to an RDS instance is controlled by a security group (SG) associated with the RDS instance.

+Since RDS can only have one master instance at a time, increasing its resources will help with its writing capacity.

 ### RDS Backups and Restore